dtinit/data-transfer-project/Documentation/Overview.md

 Users should be able to easily transfer their data directly between online service providers.

-Data Transfer Project envisionss an ecosystem of adapters that convert a range of proprietary formats into a small number of canonical formats useful for transferring data.
+Data Transfer Project envisions an ecosystem of adapters that convert a range of proprietary formats into a small number of canonical formats useful for transferring data.
 This allows data transfer between any two service providers using the service provider’s existing authorization mechanism, and allows each service provider to maintain control over the security of their service.
 This also adds to the sustainability of the ecosystem, since companies can attract new customers, or build a user base for new products, by supporting and maintaining the ability to easily import and export an individual’s data.

 ## Guiding Principles